ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 ### Infrastructure

-The infrastructure deployed to faclitate the publication and retrieval of data in and from the DNS consists principally of authoritative nameservers, recursive resolvers and stub resolvers.
+The infrastructure deployed to facilitate the publication and retrieval of data in and from the DNS consists principally of authoritative nameservers, recursive resolvers and stub resolvers.
 This is a limited and incomplete taxonomy, but it is sufficient for this